Question 5: Live Feed Form UI

 Deliverables

-• script.js - Form logic and API calls
+• script.js — Add your JavaScript and API call logic here

 Visual verification is the test for this problem.
 Your form works if you can submit a post and see it appear on the live feed.